You are currently on Hearing Direct UK

 Listening to music via earbuds can lead to hearing loss if excessive sound peaks the above for dangerous durations.

 Earbuds and headphones send sound directly into the canal.
-This focus of sound, especially at high volumes, is really how our ears can be damaged.
+This focus of sound, especially at high volumes, can really damage our ears.

 Their design means it is very difficult for sound to travel anywhere else, other than into the ear itself - it's their purpose after all.
-Earbuds are perfectly safe for listing to music but it is the excessive volume than gets channeled down the canal and towards the eardrum.
+Earbuds are perfectly safe for listening to music, but it is the excessive volume than gets channeled down the canal and towards the eardrum.
 As a result, noise-induced hearing loss can be an unfortunate repercussion.
 Furthermore, as with gigging and live performance, tinnitus may also occur.

 Noise-induced hearing loss is the name of the hearing impairment when exposure to excessively loud noise is to blame.

 The longer you are exposed to harmfully loud sound, the higher the risk that hearing loss may occur.
 It can develop over time or within an instance depending on the level of decibels present.
 In many cases, this is irreversible and becomes known as sensorineural hearing loss due to its permanent nature.

-High-intensity sound enters the ear canal and it is the dame to the hair cells within the ear that cause the loss of hearing.
-As we are exposed to harsh sounds every day, they become more dangerous when noise levels peak 85db.
+High-intensity sound enters the ear canal and it is the damage to the hair cells within the ear that cause the loss of hearing.
+If we are exposed to harsh sounds regularly every day, then damage occurs when noise levels regularly peak 85dB.

 If earbuds lead to hearing loss due to harmful sound exposure, so can many other things.
 For example:

 To protect your hearing in these kinds of scenarios, ear plugs may be your savior.
 They can prevent the harmful noises from entering the ear canal, and b doing so, help prevent hearing loss.